 Globally, about 2.4 billion people require physical rehabilitation.
 The need for rehabilitation extends across the entire lifespan: from children born with impairments, and young adults injured in conflicts, to older people living with chronic disease and disability.
 These needs are likely to rise in the future.
 Around the world, people are living longer, with the population aged 65 and over growing faster than all other age groups.
 Injuries are escalating from conflicts and emergencies, traffic accidents and rapid urbanization.
 The COVID-19 pandemic is further boosting demand for rehabilitation services.

-ReLAB-HS will initially work in four countries: Myanmar, Pakistan, Uganda and Ukraine.
+ReLAB-HS will initially work in four countries: Burma, Pakistan, Uganda and Ukraine.
 These countries have been selected because they represent a range of health, human development and equity indicators, burden of disease, and conflict and disaster risks.
 All countries have experienced or are currently experiencing conflict as well as a complex set of conditions affecting health, healthcare and approaches to rehabilitation.
 These diverse health system conditions – including different health financing models, overall health system resourcing, adequacy of human resources, and varied progress in integrating rehabilitation into health systems – provide a solid basis for learning.

 Responding to the growing need for rehabilitation around the world, particularly in countries torn apart by conflict, is not without its challenges.
 However, there are also considerable opportunities.
 These include developing innovative, cost-effective service delivery models at the primary care level; exploring the potential of new information technology; and investing in local infrastructure.
 Through this approach, ReLAB-HS will expand access to quality rehabilitation services in the community and home setting – improving health, restoring people’s independence and enhancing quality of life.